mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 You are now ready to generate the submission similar to the ones appearing on the [official MLPerf inference dashboard](https://mlcommons.org/en/inference-edge-31).

+Don't forget to record timestamps to the file `mlperf_submission_short.tstamps` before and after CM command.

-We have developed another script that runs the MLPerf inference benchmark in both accuracy and performance mode, runs the submission checker, unifies output for a dashboard and creates a valid MLPerf submission pack in `mlperf_submission_short.tar.gz` with all required MLPerf logs and stats.
+You will use another CM script that runs the MLPerf inference benchmark in both accuracy and performance mode, runs the submission checker, unifies output for a dashboard and creates a valid MLPerf submission pack in `mlperf_submission_short.tar.gz` with all required MLPerf logs and stats.